cdaven/noteexplorer/README.md

 If two or more notes use the same ID, you will get a warning.

-Yet another limitation: NoteExplorer can only read files in UTF-8.
+Yet another limitation: NoteExplorer can only read files in UTF-8, with or without byte order mark (BOM).

+### Limitations to the Markdown parser

+The Markdown parser is simple, and will not honor HTML comments.

+If you use styling in the headings (e.g. **bold** or _italic_), it will not be stripped.

 ## Background